architect/arc.codes/src/views/docs/en/reference/cli/env.md

 When run without any flags, this command will print out all environment variables and their values, across all environments.

 Environment variables are stored in AWS SSM Parameter Store for staging and production environments.
-For local development (testing environment), variables are stored in your project's preferences.arc file or .env file if one exists.
+For local development (testing environment), variables are stored in your project's [`preferences.arc` file][prefs] or `.env` file if one exists.

-> `arc env` will **not** upload variables from a project's [local preferences file](../configuration/local-preferences#%40env); however, it will download variables from AWS and overwrite local preference entries.
+> `arc env` will **not** upload variables from a project's [local preferences file][env-prefs]; however, it will download variables from AWS and overwrite local preference entries.

+> 💁  `staging` environment variables are also used in named deployments [created with `arc deploy --name <name>`](./deploy).

 ## Usage